Electromagnetic form factors: A window into the $D\Lambda_c$, $D^*\Lambda_c$, and $D\Lambda_c^*$ molecular structure: Magnetic properties: Numerical results and Discussion

-To the best of our knowledge, there are no previous calculations of the magnetic moments for $D^{(\ast)} \Lambda_c^{(\ast)}$ pentaquark configurations.
-Our predictions thus serve as a crucial first benchmark for future theoretical studies.
-A particularly revealing comparison can be made with the magnetic moments of hidden-charm pentaquark partners obtained using the same QCD light-cone sum rule approach.
-For the $\bar{D}\Lambda_c$ and $\bar{D}^*\Lambda_c$ molecular states, previous calculations yield $\mu_{\bar{D}\Lambda_c} = 0.44^{+0.17}_{-0.14}~\mu_N$ and $\mu_{\bar{D}^*\Lambda_c} = 2.24^{+0.77}_{-0.64}~\mu_N$, respectively~\cite{Ozdem:2023htj}.
-Strikingly, our results for the doubly-charmed analogs show a fundamentally different pattern: all three states ($D\Lambda_c$, $D^*\Lambda_c$, and $D\Lambda_c^*$) exhibit negative magnetic moments with significantly larger magnitudes, in contrast to the positive moments of their hidden-charm counterparts.
-This sign reversal and enhancement underscore the dramatic impact of charm quark content on the electromagnetic structure.
-The comparison reveals that replacing the light antiquark in hidden-charm systems with a charm quark in doubly-charmed states within the same QCD sum rule framework not only alters the sign but also amplifies the magnetic response.
-This systematic difference demonstrates that the electromagnetic properties are exquisitely sensitive to the specific charm quark distribution within the molecular framework.
-The relatively large predicted magnetic moments in our doubly-charmed systems, combined with this distinctive sign pattern, provide a clear experimental signature for distinguishing between different charm quark configurations.
+The comprehensive comparison presented above reveals several important patterns.
+First, comparing our molecular doubly-charmed results with compact doubly-charmed configurations of similar five-quark content demonstrates that the magnetic moment is not merely determined by which quarks are present, but critically depends on how they are organized---whether as a compact diquark structure or a loosely-bound meson-baryon molecule.
+This sign reversal and changes in magnitude underscore the dramatic impact of charm quark content on the electromagnetic structure.
+Second, the comparison with hidden-charm systems, both molecular and compact, reveals the profound impact of charm quark count.
+Replacing the light antiquark in hidden-charm systems with a second charm quark in doubly-charmed states systematically changes the magnetic response and, in most cases, reverses its sign.
+This demonstrates that electromagnetic observables are exquisitely sensitive to the specific charm quark distribution within the five-quark system.

+The relatively large predicted magnetic moments in our doubly-charmed systems, combined with these distinctive sign patterns across different configurations, provide a clear experimental signature for distinguishing between different charm quark configurations and internal structures.
 These findings will be essential for the eventual experimental identification of these states through their electromagnetic properties.
-The marked differences between hidden-charm and doubly-charmed pentaquarks, revealed through the consistent application of QCD light-cone sum rules, highlight the rich diversity of electromagnetic behavior in exotic hadrons and offer a powerful probe of their internal quark-gluon dynamics.
+The marked differences between molecular and compact organizations, as well as between hidden-charm and doubly-charmed systems, revealed through the consistent application of QCD light-cone sum rules, highlight the rich diversity of electromagnetic behavior in exotic hadrons and offer a powerful probe of their internal quark-gluon dynamics.

 Having extended our analysis beyond magnetic dipole moments to higher electromagnetic multipoles, our framework predicts the electric quadrupole moment $\mathcal{Q}$ and magnetic octupole moment $\mathcal{O}$ for the $D^\ast \Lambda_c$ and $D \Lambda_c^\ast$ molecular states, providing crucial insights into their spatial deformation characteristics.
 The results are as follows: